Towards Efficient Alternating Current Optimal Power Flow Analysis on Graphical Processing Units: Computing with graphical processing units

 In \cite{swirydowicz2022linear}, we identified and tested several \ac{gpu} accelerated sparse direct solvers and concluded that none of them was faster than MA57, especially for the largest test cases.
 These solvers only offload a part of the computations (e.g., matrix-matrix products or triangular solves) to the \ac{gpu}, while the rest of the computation happens on the \ac{cpu}.
 This results in a substantial overhead associated with allocating and freeing small chunks of \ac{gpu} memory and copying the data to and from the device.
 For our test cases, we also observed that factorization on the \ac{gpu} was particularly expensive.

-We use a refactorization approach to solve (\ref{eq:kktlinear}) on \ac{gpu} (see Algorithm~\ref{alg:kluglu}).
-A similar approach was successfully used for dynamic phasor \cite{razik2019comparative,dinkelbach2021factorisation} and power flow \cite{dorto2021comparing} simulations {but not for \ac{acopf}.
-Our approach is the first we are aware of, where the sparse linear solvers in ACOPF analysis were accelerated using GPUs and outperformed state-of-the-art CPU solvers}.
+We use a refactorization approach to solve (\ref{eq:kktlinear}) on \ac{gpu} (see Algorithm~\ref{alg:kluglu}, $M$ is the total number of systems to solve, this number depends on optimization solver settings, typically in the order of 100s).
+A similar approach was successfully used for dynamic phasor \cite{razik2019comparative,dinkelbach2021factorisation} and power flow \cite{dorto2021comparing} simulations but not for \ac{acopf}.
+Our approach is the first we are aware of, where the sparse linear solvers in ACOPF analysis were accelerated using GPUs and outperformed state-of-the-art CPU solvers.
 We replace the MA57 solver in our software stack with a solver we implemented using KLU and NVIDIA's \texttt{cuSolver} libraries.
 We factorize the first system on the \ac{cpu} using KLU, set the patterns of $L$ and $U$, and compute the permutation vectors.
 We also evaluated \texttt{cuSolver}'s methods for setting the patterns of $L$ and $U$, but found KLU to perform better.
 Once computed, we keep the sparsity pattern of the factors the same for the rest of the computation.
 The non-zero structure of the factors and the permutation vectors are then copied to the \ac{gpu} and passed to \texttt{cuSolver}.
 The refactorization is set up, and each subsequent system is solved using \ac{gpu} refactorization, without a need for pivoting, which is prohibitively expensive on \ac{gpu}s.

 Using this method all data movement and mapping is done only once on the \ac{cpu} while the subsequent computations are implemented in terms of \ac{simd} operations on \ac{gpu}.
-The tradeoff is that refactorization approach produces lower quality solution, so the solve stage may need to be followed by an iterative refinement to recover accuracy needed by the optimization method.
+The tradeoff is that the refactorization approach produces a lower quality solution, so the solve stage may need to be followed by an iterative refinement to recover the accuracy needed by the optimization method.

 Two refactorization interfaces were tested: \texttt{cuSolverGLU} and \texttt{cuSolverRf}. \texttt{cuSolverGLU} is an undocumented (but publicly available) part of the \texttt{cuSolver} library.
 It is generally faster than \texttt{cuSolverRf}, more numerically stable and comes with built-in iterative refinement.
 We used \texttt{cuSolverGLU} for all the results shown in this paper. \texttt{cuSolverGLU} requires a combined $L+U$ storage of the factors in CSR format hence we needed to perform a format conversion after using KLU, which operates on matrices in CSC format.